iWinston/typeorm-plus/README.md

 ### Create a model

-Working with database starts from creating a tables.
+Working with database starts from creating tables.
 How do you tell TypeORM to create a database table?
 Answer is - thought the models.
 Your models in your app - are your database tables.